What Your Child’s Behavior Is Trying to Tell You After School

 Your calm presence is often the reset your child needs most.

-• Some kids are ready to talk right away, and others need time.
+Some kids are ready to talk right away, and others need time.
 Follow their cues.
+Transitions back into school routines can also make emotional overwhelm feel bigger for children and tweens.

-• If a pattern continues, gently explore what might be making school especially tiring or stressful.
+If a pattern continues, gently explore what might be making school especially tiring or stressful.
+Sometimes children may need additional emotional, academic, or behavioral support within the school environment.

 Why This Matters